joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/urls-and-routing.md

 #### Phase 1
 Entity access level - Serialization from a model's getItem() - with limited formatting (e.g. custom fields should be moved to be top level items etc.).
+This will only support JSON responses.

 Note however that we do still expect responses to conform to the Richardson Maturity Model Level 3